Mean-variance risk-averse optimal control of systems governed by PDEs with random parameter fields using quadratic approximations: Computational experiments

 We use a uniform control vector $\vec{\ctrl}^0=(4,\ldots,4)$ (see Figure~\ref{fig:init_control} left) as the initial guess of the optimization algorithm.
 It is instructive to consider the statistical distribution of the control objective (as defined in~\eqref{equ:controlobj}) for this initialization, which is shown in the right image in Figure~\ref{fig:init_control}.
 We also depict the distributions of the linear and quadratic approximations $\QoI_\mathup{lin}(\vec{\ctrl}^0, \ipar)$ and $\QoI_\mathup{quad}(\vec{\ctrl}^0,\ipar)$ as defined in~\eqref{equ:linearapprox} and~\eqref{equ:quadapprox}, respectively.
 For all figures, we have used kernel density estimation (KDE) to approximate the probability density functions (PDFs) from 10,000 samples.
 Note that compared to $\QoI_{\text{lin}}$, the distribution of $\QoI_{\text{quad}}$ is a significantly better approximation for the distribution of $\QoI$.

-In Figure~\ref{fig:ouu-quad} we show the risk-averse optimal control for the risk-aversion parameter $\beta=1$ and the control cost weight $\gamma=10^{-5}$.
+In Figure~\ref{fig:ouu-quad} we show the risk-averse optimal control for the risk-aversion parameter $\beta=1$, the control cost weight $\gamma=10^{-5}$, and where we use $\Ntr = 40$ trace estimator vectors for approximating the traces in the OUU objective function.
 To cope with the nonconvexity of the OUU objective function, we use a continuation strategy with respect to $\beta$, i.e., we solve a sequence of optimization problems with increasing $\beta$, namely $\{\beta_k\}_{k = 1}^5 = \{0, 0.25, 0.5, 0.75, 1\}$.
 The average number of quasi-Newton interior point iterations required to decrease the residual by $5\times10^{-4}$ was $65$.
 The left figure shows the magnitude of the control vector at each injection well and the right figure depicts the statistical distribution of the control objective at the computed optimal control for both, $\QoI$ and $\QoI_{\mathup{quad}}$ (note that the optimal control is based on the latter).
 To assess how successful the optimal control is in reducing the mean and the standard deviation, compare the right images in Figures~\ref{fig:ouu-quad} and \ref{fig:init_control}.
 Notice that compared to the constant control $\vec{\ctrl}^0$, the optimal control results in a distribution of the objective that is both shifted to the left (reduction in the mean) and has less spread (reduction in variance).